 OverviewEagle Peak is the high point on the Buckeye Ridge just southwest of Bridgeport, California.
 Although not quite as tall as nearby Dunderberg Peak or the Sawtooth Ridge peaks, it is still one of the many worthy peaks in the area.
-As a stand-alone peak, the views are quite good, and this peak is not often ascended, so a run-in with tourists is unlikely, and a bit of solitude is more probable.
+As a stand-alone peak, the views are quite good, and this peak is not often ascended, so a run-in with other tourists is unlikely, and a bit of solitude is more probable.
 On my last ascent of the peak, I saw no one after I left the campground at the trailhead outside of a sow bear and her yearling cub.
 Oh yeah, and some mangy cattle.

 Getting ThereThe trailhead is at the Buckeye Campground.
 To arrive here from the north on 395, watch for the left turn about 3 miles before Bridgeport.
 The road is dirt, in fair condition (no high clearance required), but with lots of washboard.
 Follow the signs to the Buckeye Campground.
 The road contours the mountainside above Bridgeport Valley, and then enters the Buckeye Creek drainage.
 When you reach a major intersection, bear right and